3D Interface Models for Rayleigh-Taylor Problems: Numerical Simulation and Validation against Experiments

 The growth rate of the mixing layer between two fluids subjected to random multi-mode perturbations has been the subject of significant interest and study, and it forms a useful benchmark for our $z$-models.
 Starting with a small perturbation of amplitude $h_0$ of a flat interface, theory predicts that the amplitude $h(t)$ of the resulting mixing layer has the form

 where $\alpha$ is a universal growth rate constant.
-The growth rate of the interface was tested experimentally by Read \cite{Re1984} and Youngs \cite{Yo1989}, and numerically by Youngs \cite{Yo1984}\cite{Yo1989}.
-Their experimental setup consists of a $150\times150$mm tank on a vertical sled, accelerated downward using rocket motors, which gives this experimental setup the nickname ``rocket rig''.
-Read's results suggest that $\alpha$ is between $0.6$ and $0.7$, although individual experiments have given values as low as $0.58$ and as high as $0.77$.
+The growth rate of the interface was tested experimentally by \citet{Re1984} and \citet{Yo1989}, and numerically by \citet{Yo1984,Yo1989}.
+Their experimental setup consists of a $150\times150\text{mm}^2$ tank on a vertical sled, accelerated downward using rocket motors, which gives this experimental setup the nickname ``rocket rig''.
+Read's results suggest that $\alpha$ is between $0.06$ and $0.07$, although individual experiments have given values as low as $0.058$ and as high as $0.077$.
 To test the higher-order $z$-model in this scenario, we simulate Read's experiment using sodium iodide (NaI) solution $(\rho^+=1.9\text{ g/cm}^3)$ and pentane $(\rho^-=0.63\text{ g/cm}^3)$ , which results in an Atwood number $A\approx 0.5$.
-We initialize our model a random perturbation of a flat interface, of the form
+More recently, \citet{ClRi2004} and \citet{CaCoMi2004} independently discovered a new governing equation for the mixing layer amplitude,

-where the complex coefficients $a_{j_1j_2}$ are drawn from a standard normal distribution, and $A_0$ is chosen so that $(\iint|z_3(s,0)|^2ds)^{1/2}=0.05$.
-Figure \ref{growth} shows results from 100 simulations of the higher-order $z$-model replicating Read's NaI/Pentane experiment, with an acceleration of around 25 g's.
-Both the experiment and the simulation were run for 67.4ms, or $2.7\tau$.
-These results show excellent agreement with the experimental growth rate $\alpha=0.06$.
-The computation time was 100s/run, using $100\times100$ meshes.
-To our knowledge, this is the first interface model which can accurately reproduce the growth rate of disordered RT mixing layers.
+At large times, the solution to this ODE grows like $h\sim\frac{1}{4}C_0t^2$, so that $C_0=4\alpha$.
+However, it was found by \citet{CaCo2006} that the ratio $\dot h^2/4Agh$ approaches $\alpha$ only at very long times (around $t=6$-$7\tau$, more than double the runtime of the experiments of Read and Youngs).
+The numerical experiments of \citet{CaCo2006} ran until $t=30\tau$, or more than eleven times the runtime of Read's experiments, and found that $\alpha$ stabilized at a value around $0.025$.
+Our numerical experiments were run only for the length of Read's experiments, but the timeseries plot of $\dot h^2/4Agh$ from our experiments matched that of Cabot \& Cook for the length of our experiments.

-The lower-order model does quite well also, but the rate of interface growth slows after about two characteristic times, because the lower order $z$-model's is not able to fully capture interface roll up.
-This is shown in Figure \ref{growth_lo}.
+In this article we have simulated the rocket rig using parameter values from Read's NaI/Pentane experiment.
+Two main strategies are possible to initialize the rocket rig for numerical simulations, representing two distinct regimes of instability.
+The first strategy, Case A, is to initialize the instability with a random combination of short-wavelength perturbations, and allow larger scale disturbances to develop from the nonlinear interaction of the short-wavelength perturbations.
+The second strategy, Case B, is for long-wavelength perturbations to be present in the initial condition, causing the mixing layer to grow more rapidly at early times.
+See \citet{Yo2013} for a more detailed discussion and comparison of the different initialization strategies for the rocket rig.
+In Case A, we initialize our model with a random perturbation of a flat interface, of the form